 South Atlantic Anomaly //SAA

 The anomaly is a a weakening of the Earth’s magnetic field in the area of the southern Atlantic and extending west over South America.
 This weakening allows the lower van Allen belt to dip lower than anywhere else between 60°N and 60°S. In the polar regions, the lower van Allen belt reaches the surface of the Earth, following the lines of the magnetic flux.

 The South Atlantic Anomaly (SSA) is created by a rising of the Earth’s iron/nickel core beneath the continent of Africa.
-This creates a crest in the flux, and behind in the wake of the Earth’s rotation is the trough of the SSA.
-The trough is conical shape, wider east to west than it is north to south, the weakest point being about 300 miles/480 kilometers south of Rio de Janeiro (30°S 40°W).
+This creates a crest in the flux, and behind it, in the wake of the Earth’s rotation, is the trough of the SSA.
+The trough is conical in shape; wider east to west than it is north to south, with the weakest point being about 300 miles/480 kilometers south of Rio de Janeiro (30°S 40°W).

-Because of the weakness in flux, the lower van Allen belt dips lower into the cone.
-Near the center of the anomaly, the van all is both lower and has a softer gradient edge.
-While technically the van Allen touches the surface in the core region, it’s ionic charge is negligible, the flux measured in the nanotesla range.
+Because of the weakness in the flux, the lower Van Allen belt dips lower into the cone.
+Near the center of the anomaly, the Van Allen belt is both lower and has a softer gradient edge.
+While technically the Van Allen belt touches the surface of the Earth in the core region, its ionic charge there is negligible, with the flux measured in the nanotesla range.
 It has no notable effect at the surface.

 The eastern edge of the anomaly starts at an altitude of 280 miles/450 kilometers in southern Africa (35°S 40°E) and extends to the Pacific coast of South America (25°S 80°W).
 The widest from north to south lies at 40°W, from the equator to 55°S. Because the uprising of the Earth’s core is a dynamic process in geological time, the anomaly drifts westward at a creeping pace.

 Low Earth Orbit